eeshvardasikcm/eeshvardasikcm/README.md

 and so on, even more quickly.

-It is nice to have the reduced stress if not doing work for somebody else.
+It is nice to have the reduced stress of not doing work for somebody else.

+My new PC made all the difference.

 ### Volunteer work for Carbon Project completed